3w3r/Patchwork/Docs/index.md

    5. **PATCH**: The Patch operation uses the JSON-PATCH format for a selective update.
 When called against a single record by appending the primary key to the end of the URL, the JSON-PATCH document can target paths within that record.
    6. **PATCH**: Patch can also be called on the table's endpoint without a primary key value to update more than one record.
 In this case, the paths used in the JSON-PATCH document should specify the table name and primary key value at the beginning of hte path to indicate which record should be updated.
    7. **DELETE**: Must target a single record with the primary key value and causes that record to be removed.
+   8. **OPTIONS**: Used to determine what permissions the current client connection has
 7. **HTTP PATCH operations have a special place in our heart.** Patchwork is designed to make use of the [JSON-PATCH](https://jsonpatch.com/) standard for all modifications to the database.
 Whenever any of the API endpoints would cause a data modification, that modification is described in a JSON-PATCH document and appended to a special table called the `PATCHWORK_EVENT_LOG`.
 In this way, all changes are logged and can be rolled back or re-played if needed.
 8. **Database table and column descriptions provide additional metadata to Patchwork.** Patchwork will read the description of a database table and/or column to find some additional metadata.
 For example, if you put the term `PII` in the description of a database column then Patchwork will assume it is private data and omit it from all responses unless the connection requests is explicitly.